harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Please read more on this in the following [Documentation](https://developer.harness.io/docs/platform/triggers/triggering-pipelines/#troubleshoot-Git-event-triggers).

-### How to prepare Azure VMSS Deployment in Harness ?
+### How to prepare Azure VMSS deployment in Harness ?

 Harness provides a template specific to Azure VMSS Deployment which can be referred from the following [Custom Template Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial/#azure-vmss---deployment-template-sample)

-### What is the priority for status of an executed pipeline based on different looping/failure strategies ?
+### What is the priority for status of an executed pipeline based on different looping/failure strategies?

 Harness has a status calculation logic that works based on the priority of the statuses.
 - Negative(abort/failed/expired/errored) statues has more priority.
 It means if any stage is negative status then the parent would also be marked with that negative status hence the pipeline would also be marked with negative status.